 Department teams vs campaign teams

-When creating a project, you need to assign this project to a team (department or campaign team), as every project within District Engage is owned by a team.
+When creating a project, you need to assign this project to a team (*department or campaign team*), as every project within Civio Engage is owned by a team.

 A department team can own multiple projects.
 A project can also be part of one or more campaign teams.
 A campaign team groups projects across different teams.
 For example project A can be part of department team A, project B is part of department team B. But both project A and B can also be part of campaign team C.